 Take a practice test and review the results.
-Go to Learning Express Library for a practice tests for SAU students provided by the St. Ambrose library.
+Go to Learning Express Library for practice tests provided by the St. Ambrose library.
 You will need to register for an account.
 Once you create an account, click on the college students tab to find graduate school test prep information.
-You can also go to http://www.examfocus.com for additional practice tests.

 Send a letter of inquiry to the graduate schools that interest you.

 Write a Statement of Purpose, if required, and submit an application to the selected school.
 This is usually a 1-2 page essay describing your appropriateness as a candidate for the program.
 It should include your academic ability, work experience and proof of your interest in the chosen field of study.